Policy: Cycle

 The Althaus, Bridgman & Davis model is heuristic and iterative.
-It is and not meant to be or predictive.
+It is intentionally normative (a guide to what policymakers should do), and not intended as a diagnostic or predictive model (a tool for explaining or forecasting what will happen).
 Policy cycles are typically characterized as adopting a classical approach, and tend to describe processes from the perspective of policy decision makers.
 Accordingly, some post-positivist academics challenge cyclical models as unresponsive and unrealistic, preferring systemic and more complex models.
 They consider a broader range of actors involved in the policy space that includes civil society organizations, the media, intellectuals, think tanks or policy research institutes, corporations, lobbyists, etc.

 Content

 Policies are typically promulgated through official written documents.
 Policy documents often come with the endorsement or signature of the executive powers within an organization to legitimize the policy and demonstrate that it is considered in force.
 Such documents often have standard formats that are particular to the organization issuing the policy.
 While such formats differ in form, policy documents usually contain certain standard components including: